-27.6 MPLAB ASM30 Assembler, Linker and Librarian
+27.5 MPLAB ASM30 Assembler, Linker and Librarian

-MPLAB ASM30 assembler produces relocatable machine code from symbolic assembly language for dsPIC30F devices.
-MPLAB C30 compiler uses the assembler to produce it's object file.
+MPLAB ASM30 Assembler produces relocatable machine code from symbolic assembly language for dsPIC30F devices.
+MPLAB C30 C Compiler uses the assembler to produce its object file.
 The assembler generates relocatable object files that can then be archived or linked with other relocatable object files and archives to create an executable file.
 Notable features of the assembler include:

-- Support for the entire dsPIC30F instruction set
+- · Support for the entire dsPIC30F instruction set

-- · Support for fixed-point and floating-point data
+- Support for fixed-point and floating-point data

 - · Command line interface

-- Rich directive set
+- · Rich directive set

 - · Flexible macro language

-- MPLAB IDE compatibility
+- · MPLAB IDE compatibility

-27.7 MPLAB SIM Software Simulator
+27.6 MPLAB SIM Software Simulator

-The MPLAB SIM software simulator allows code development in a PC hosted environment by simulating the PICmicro series microcontrollers on an instruction level.
-On any given instruction, the data areas can be examined or modified and stimuli can be applied from a file, or user defined key press, to any pin.
-The execution can be performed in Single-Step, Execute Until Break or Trace mode.
+The MPLAB SIM Software Simulator allows code development in a PC-hosted environment by simulating the PIC MCUs and dsPIC® DSCs on an instruction level.
+On any given instruction, the data areas can be examined or modified and stimuli can be applied from a comprehensive stimulus controller.
+Registers can be logged to files for further run-time analysis.
+The trace buffer and logic analyzer display extend the power of the simulator to record and track program execution, actions on I/O, most peripherals and internal registers.

-The MPLAB SIM simulator fully supports symbolic debugging using the MPLAB C17 and MPLAB C18 C Compilers, as well as the MPASM assembler.
-The software simulator offers the flexibility to develop and debug code outside of the laboratory environment, making it an excellent, economical software development tool.
+The MPLAB SIM Software Simulator fully supports symbolic debugging using the MPLAB C18 and MPLAB C30 C Compilers, and the MPASM and MPLAB ASM30 Assemblers.
+The software simulator offers the flexibility to develop and debug code outside of the hardware laboratory environment, making it an excellent, economical software development tool.